RonenNess/Just/README.md

 ## How To Use

 This is a headers-only library, meaning you don't need to build any dlls or lib to use.
-Just include the files in your project and you're set to go.
+Simply include the files from `Just/Source/` in your project and you're set to go.

 ## API Overview